-The Dominican Republic represents a country rich with beautiful lands and a dense cultural heritage.
-It is the perfect tourist destination, with a surreal Caribbean ambience.
+The Dominican Republic represents a country rich with beautiful lands and an immense cultural heritage.
+It is the perfect tourist destination, with a surreal Caribbean ambiance.
 It is located on the eastern side of the Antilles, on the island of Hispaniola.
-The Dominican Republic has an estimated population of 10.65 million in 2015, which ranks 86th in the world.

 Dominican Republic Demographics

 The history of the country dates back to when Christopher Columbus first landed at its port in 1492, in pursuit of discovering India and realizing the existence of the New World instead.
 Back then, the land was inhabited by the Arawak-speaking population, known as the Tainos.
 Following the island's discovery, the Spanish and subsequently the French ruled what is now called the Dominican Republic.
 The Tainos no longer exist today.
 They are believed to have been exterminated by the genocide incurred on the indigenous population of the Americas, following Columbusí landing.

 Today, nearly 73% of the country's population is racially mixed, while 16% is White and 11% Black.
 The most common ethnic immigrant groups are West Indians.
 Many immigrants move to the Dominican Republic in search of better opportunities.
 There are tens of thousands of Jamaicans in the country and more than 700,000 people of Haitian descent.
 There are about 10,000 Puerto Rican immigrants around greater Santo Domingo.